OUR UNIQUE CURRICULUM AT BISHOP ALEXANDER LEAD ACADEMY

 Our curriculum aims to:

-The curriculum approach is planned around topics.
-The whole school has the same topic, and each term all phases (EYFS,KS1, LKS2, UKS2) work towards a common goal/outcome.
+The curriculum approach is planned around themes.
+The whole school has the same theme, and each term all phases (EYFS,KS1, LKS2, UKS2) work towards a common goal/outcome.
 These outcomes are aimed at sharing learning (e.g. with parents) or applying learning to real life situations.
 Each phase may have a different focus that contributes to this goal.

 To help children explore and experience subjects in depth, the weeks are blocked and are consistent across the whole school.
 This allows children to develop the skills and knowledge over the week(s) and gain depth and breadth to their learning.